Bake or Break

 A slice of glazed cake on a plate with a cinnamon and brown sugar filling.

-I love recipes that take a well-known baked good and present it in a fun new way.
+I love recipes like this cinnamon roll cake that take a well-known baked good and present it in a fun new way.
 I also love baked goods that are just as good for breakfast as they are for dessert.
 This twist on a beloved recipe makes a great any-time treat!
 Plus, it’s super easy, giving you all the flavors of a cinnamon roll with far less effort.

 All the ingredients for Cinnamon Roll Cake laid out on the counter.